thuyiya/nutrition-ml/README.md

 ## 📊 **Research Visualizations**

 This section provides comprehensive visualizations that support the research findings and demonstrate the system's capabilities.
-These visualizations are essential for understanding the data collection process, model performance, and system architecture.
+These visualizations have been updated to reflect the new activity level distribution and recalculated meal plans.

 ### **1. Data Collection Overview**
 ![Data Collection Overview](research_visualizations/data_collection_overview.png)